MicrosoftDocs/win32/desktop-src/WmiSdk/swbemrefresher.md

 ---
-Description: 'The SWbemRefresher object is a container object that can refresh the data for all the objects added to it.
-The set of added objects, each item represented by an SWbemRefreshableItem instance can be treated as a collection and enumerated.'
+Description: The SWbemRefresher object is a container object that can refresh the data for all the objects added to it.
+The set of added objects, each item represented by an SWbemRefreshableItem instance can be treated as a collection and enumerated.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'cc5872a1-932b-4b68-9f5e-a91d35c8e117'
+ms.assetid: cc5872a1-932b-4b68-9f5e-a91d35c8e117
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
 title: SWbemRefresher object
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
 ---

 # SWbemRefresher object